dh-atlas/white-book/Whitebook.md

 ## **Musisque Deoque** {#musisque-deoque}

 “Musisque Deoque: Un archivio digitale di poesia latina, dalle origini al Rinascimento italiano” (MQDQ, website: [https://www.mqdq.it/](https://www.mqdq.it/)) is a comprehensive database of Latin poetry.
-Established in 2005,[^49] this digital archive was designed to enable researchers to explore texts not only in their authoritative versions but also to examine textual variations found in critical apparatuses, as stated in the database’s homepage:
+Established in 2005,[^52] this digital archive was designed to enable researchers to explore texts not only in their authoritative versions but also to examine textual variations found in critical apparatuses, as stated on the database’s homepage:

 “At present, main collections of classical texts have been transferred onto digital device while resources, mostly online, allow quick lexical searches.
 In most cases, however, search engine inquiry only provides results key-words inside a fix and ‘authoritarian’ text. *Musisque Deoque* set out to overcome this limitation, making it possible to find not only the forms chosen and reported by the reference edition, but also the variants presented in the apparatus and selected under the responsibility of a ‘digital editor’.”

 Over the years, the initial database expanded with new textual archives: “Carmina Latina Epigraphica” for Latin inscriptions, “Poeti d’Italia in lingua latina” for Italian poets who composed in Latin, and “Hellenica” for ancient Greek poetry.

-In 2018, the Venice Centre for Digital and Public Humanities relaunched the project as “MQDQ Galaxy” to ensure long-term sustainability and open access for the MQDQ archives.
+In 2018, the Venice Centre for Digital and Public Humanities relaunched the project as “MQDQ Galaxy” to ensure long-term sustainability and open access to the MQDQ archives.
 This recent funding enabled API access to the MQDQ database.
 The project now involves a large group of researchers coordinated by Italian universities: Ca’ Foscari University of Venice (Prof. Paolo Mastandrea), University of Calabria (Prof. Raffaele Perrelli), University of Parma (Prof. Gilberto Biondi), University of Perugia (Prof. Loriano Zurli), and University of Naples Federico II (Prof. Valeria Viparelli).

 The MQDQ website is available in Italian and English.
-However, its landing page lacks some crucial information: citation guidelines for the digital archives, a standard license for the texts, and an external identifier like a DOI code.
+However, its landing page lacks some crucial information: citation guidelines for the digital archives, a standard licence for the texts, and an external identifier like a DOI code.
 The footer provides an official email address and a brief update date.
-A more detailed changelog is available on the Ca’ Foscari university website,[^50] though it’s not formatted as a proper changelog.
+A more detailed changelog is available on the Ca’ Foscari University website,[^53] though it’s not formatted as a proper changelog.

 MQDQ’s primary aim is to provide an extensive corpus of Latin poetic texts for advanced lexical searches, including both edited texts and critical apparatuses.
 While primarily targeting scholars, MQDQ’s authoritative and comprehensive text collection also serves as a valuable teaching resource.

-Users can access the digital archive through various means: a general search interface focusing on lexical and metrical features, an alphabetic index, a chronological index, and specialized search features for lexical and metrical co-occurrences.
+Users can access the digital archive through various means: a general search interface focusing on lexical and metrical features, an alphabetic index, a chronological index, and specialised search features for lexical and metrical co-occurrences.

 From a technical perspective, MQDQ consists of digital editions encoded in XML/TEI.
-However, the standard and format used for the texts' metadata are not clearly specified.
+However, the standard and format used for the texts’ metadata are not clearly specified.
 The digital editions are based on previous printed editions.
 MQDQ editors revise, transcribe, and mark up these printed editions in XML/TEI.
 Each text includes information about the base text, the digital edition’s editor(s), the data curator(s), and a permalink.
 Furthermore, each text is accompanied by a critical apparatus, a list of witnesses, the meter, and a metrical scan.
 Within the text body, portions subject to variation in the tradition are highlighted.
 When users click on these highlighted portions, the corresponding entry from the critical apparatus appears on the side.

 ![Screenshot of the edition of the “carminis fragmentum” by Albinouanus Pedo as presented in the MQDQ website (https://www.mqdq.it/texts/ALBINOV|frag|001).][image5]
-Screenshot of the edition of the “carminis fragmentum” by Albinouanus Pedo as presented in the MQDQ website ([https://www.mqdq.it/texts/ALBINOV|frag|001](https://www.mqdq.it/texts/ALBINOV%7Cfrag%7C001)).
+Screenshot of the edition of the “carminis fragmentum” by Albinouanus Pedo as presented on the MQDQ website ([https://www.mqdq.it/texts/ALBINOV|frag|001](https://www.mqdq.it/texts/ALBINOV%7Cfrag%7C001)).

 The bibliographic references for the base texts and witnesses are neither provided in full nor linked to external web resources.
 Additionally, the website lacks a comprehensive bibliography.

-The data modeling process is not documented, and the information structure within the database is left implicit.
+The data modelling process is not documented, and the information structure within the database is left implicit.

-The metrical scans of the texts were developed as part of the Pedecerto[^51] project, which created a tool for automatic verse meter analysis and a search function that queries the entire MQDQ database.
-These metrical scans are available for download from the MQDQ website as XML/TEI files.[^52]
+The metrical scans of the texts were developed as part of the Pedecerto[^54] project, which created a tool for automatic verse meter analysis and a search function that queries the entire MQDQ database.
+These metrical scans are available for download from the MQDQ website as XML/TEI files.[^55]
 As mentioned earlier, the MQDQ database comprises three distinct archives: Carmina Latina Epigraphica, Poeti d’Italia in lingua latina, and Hellenica.
 These archives vary in terms of completeness and functionality.
-Hellenica offers a limited range of works, accessible through the MQDQ portal via a dedicated alphabetic index[^53] and search feature.[^54] Poeti d’Italia in lingua latina presents a broader range of works, explorable through chronological and alphabetic indexes, a search feature, and an index organized by metrical scheme.[^55] Carmina Latina Epigraphica is a more focused collection, accessible through its own index and the platform's shared indexes and search feature.
-This sub-collection is uniquely presented in detail from a theoretical perspective on a dedicated web page.[^56]
+Hellenica offers a limited range of works, accessible through the MQDQ portal via a dedicated alphabetic index[^56] and search feature.[^57] Poeti d’Italia in lingua latina presents a broader range of works, explorable through chronological and alphabetical indexes, a search feature, and an index organised by metrical scheme.[^58] Carmina Latina Epigraphica is a more focused collection, accessible through its own index and the platform’s shared indexes and search feature.
+This sub-collection is uniquely presented in detail from a theoretical perspective on a dedicated web page.[^59]

 The overall scope of the MQDQ text collection is not clearly defined.
 The homepage does not indicate the number of collected texts or tokens.
-However, the Pedecerto website reports that the MQDQ database contains 345,996 lines.[^57] It is difficult to assess the database’s completeness relative to the research project’s goals.
+However, the Pedecerto website reports that the MQDQ database contains 345,996 lines.[^60] It is difficult to assess the database’s completeness relative to the research project’s goals.
 While one might assume the project is ongoing and that the database owners intend to preserve and maintain it long-term, the website does not explicitly state these intentions or future plans.

-The complete MQDQ database can be downloaded as a zipped folder containing XML/TEI files from the CLARIN website.[^58] These files are available under the Creative Commons 4.0 license.
+The complete MQDQ database can be downloaded as a zipped folder containing XML/TEI files from the CLARIN website.[^61] These files are available under the CC BY-SA 4.0 licence.
 The downloadable version on the CLARIN platform dates from 2021, and there is no indication of a more recent version available for download.
 However, the website states that the database was last updated on October 21, 2024\.

 The MQDQ database can be queried through RESTful APIs developed in recent years as part of the “MQDQ Galaxy” project.
 Access to these APIs is restricted to authenticated users.
 The RESTful API provides access to data such as the total number of authors, verses by meter, and multiword occurrences.